primitiv/primitiv/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following command configures to build OpenCL backend using system libraries.
+The following command configures to build the OpenCL backend using system libraries.

 .. code-block:: shell